MicroEJ/docs/ApplicationDeveloperGuide/managedc/binding.rst

 .. note::

-   An first support of POSIX pthreads is available through the implementation of :ref:`WASI Threads <wasi.threads>`.
+   A first support of POSIX pthreads is available through the implementation of :ref:`WASI Threads <wasi.threads>`.

 Here is an example: